TheGoodlike13/liberty_or_death/README.md

 All of the `keytabs` fail, same error.
 Only in the case of `gpc5.keytab`, we end up with the previous error:
 `Unable to obtain password from user`.

+I begin suspecting some issue with domain connectivity itself.
+The only thing I can think of is that *I* think that we're connected to the domain, but we're probably not *connected* for some definition of *connected*.
+This is an idea born from browsing the [#hideous_mess](#hideous_mess).

+So I try to investigate:

+    sudo smbtree

+> gensec_spnego_client_negTokenTarg_step: SPNEGO(ntlmssp) login failed: NT_STATUS_INVALID_PARAMETER
+>
+> Password for [GOODLIKE\root]:

+No matter what I enter for the password, nothing happens.
+I'm also not sure what does this have to do with SPNEGO?
+I'm just looking at the domain, not connecting via HTTP or anything.
+At least I think so...

+In any case, the problem might be the usage of `sudo` without an explicit user.
+This is similar to the issue we had when messing around with `kadmin`.
+We shall use the instructions from [#tree_of_fart](#tree_of_fart)!

+    sudo smbtree -U Administrator

+> gensec_spnego_client_negTokenTarg_step: SPNEGO(ntlmssp) login failed: NT_STATUS_INVALID_PARAMETER
+>
+> Password for [GOODLIKE\Administrator]:

+Once again, no input for the password provides anything.

+I'm suspecting this is not gonna bring any fruit.
+We're not really sharing any file-systems anyway.
+So there's no way to understand if there's an error, or it just prints nothing because there is nothing.
+And I'm not about to set out on a journey to share something over this network.

 ## Summary in summary